tompascall/webworkers/README.md

 Web workers run in the background, they are not interrupted by user-interface scripts - and vice versa, these scripts don't hold up user interface scripts.
 They allows long tasks to be executed while keeping the UI responsive.

 The app computes the sum of the natural numbers from 1 to 3333333333.
 Without a worker it can freeze the user interface for about 5-70 seconds depending on the browser you use.
-If we spawn a worker and make it do the computation, the UI keeps its responsiveness during the computation.
+If we spawn a worker and make it do the computation, the UI keeps its responsiveness during the computing.

 I wrote a blogpost about this topic, you can read it [here](http://js-workout.tompascall.com/web-workers-and-responsiveness/).